 In 2012, 9ff brought at the Essen motor show the 9ff GT9 Vmax.
 This version has a 1400 HP engine and it is capable to reach the maximum speed of 437 km/h.
 All it’s performance figures are exceptional: 0-100 km/h in 3,1 s, 100-200 km/h in 3,7 s and 200 to 300 km/h in 6,2 s.
 They also announced a price for the unique Vmax in march 2013: 295.000 euro.

 Meanwhile, the 9ff GT9-CS made it’s debut at Essen 2011, as a kind of “lightweight” version of the GT9s.
 It’s mass is 86 kg lower and the car has a 740 HP engine.
-This car seems to be the most street-friendly kind of GT9.
+It’s real purpose: to attract those potential clients who might have been run away scared by the extreme character of the other GT9s.
+This car seems to be the most street-friendly kind of GT9, yet it still has the appearance of a fierce asphalt predator, the mid-engined kind…

 9ff worked also on the Porsche Carrera GT (naturally aspirated V10 engine of 5,7 liters), which is one of the not so many native mid-engined high performance sportscars of the german brand.
 Adding a biturbo system to the V10 brought the maximum power to 900 HP/7750 rpm, while the torque went up to 900 Nm/6900 rpm (originally – 612 HP and 590 Nm).
 In 2009 at Dortmund, they named their thing 9ff GT-T900 and it was able to sprint from 0 to 100 km/h in 3,2 s, from 0 to 200 km/h in 8,5 s and from 0 to 300 km/h in 17 s (and that’s really close to what a GT9-R could do – 0 to 300 km/h in 15,8 s).